jana-selvaraj/AIMeetSummarizer-Azure-OpenAI/README.md

 4. Check the <tanscript_filename>_Summary.txt file for the generated summary.
 # Sample Input and Output Files

-See the Samples directory for example input files and their corresponding outputs.
+See the <b> Samples </b> directory for example input files and their corresponding outputs.

-License
+# License

 This project is licensed undet the MIT License.
 See the LICENSE.md file for details.